Particles and Phase Space Points

 )

-┌ Error: InvalidInputError("expected incoming electron but got incoming positron")
+┌ Error: InvalidInputError("expected incoming mock fermion but got incoming mock boson")

 While these constructors check that the given types make sense and work together, they do not check whether the given momenta make a physical phase space point or that the incoming or outgoing particles have on-shell 4-momenta.